 Media2020 is a meeting place for radio, TV and other media broadcasters on the 21st Century information highway between Europe and the Asia-Pacific.
 It will be a place to learn and share, to network and benefit from each other’s experience.
-The 2017 edition of the conference will be held in conjunction with Public Broadcasting International in Bucharest.
+The 2019 edition of the conference will be held in Bucharest.

 Just as the traders of old on the Silk Road carried merchandise and ideas backwards and forwards between Asia and Europe, benefitting both, so 21st Century information traders can build the new communications age, showcasing the best they have and warning of the traps and pitfalls on the route.